Uemerson/go-roadmap/going-deeper/channels/README.md

 Because this channel is buffered, we can send these values into the channel without a corresponding concurrent receive.
 Later we can receive these two values as usual.

+# Channel Synchronization

+We can use channels to synchronize execution across goroutines.
+[Here’s an example](./examples/channel-synchronization/main.go) of using a blocking receive to wait for a goroutine to finish.
+When waiting for multiple goroutines to finish, you may prefer to use a `WaitGroup.` The `done` channel will be used to notify another goroutine that this function’s work is done. `<-done` will block the program execution until we receive a notification from the worker on the channel.

 # Reference(s)

 [Go by Example: Channels](https://gobyexample.com/channels)